OlympusDAO/olympus-v3/audit/2023-11_spply/README.md

 1. The SPPLY submodules that use an on-chain method to access the reserves of a liquidity pool or positions are susceptible to sandwich attacks and multi-block manipulation
     * Where possible, downstream consumers of the data need to conduct sanity-checks.
+    * Where possible, SPPLY submodules will check for re-entrancy in the source (e.g. liquidity pool).
+This has been implemented in the AuraBalancerSupply submodule.

 ## Getting Started